ngi-nix/editoria/INSTALL.md

 After some time Editoria's client app will be available on `localhost:4000`

+If you haven’t set any username/password in your environment file, a default user with administration rights will be created.

+You’ll be able to log into Editoria using those credentials:

+login: `admin`
+password: `password`

 ### For production

 Create the production environment file under `editoria/config`.